Doing Business with China

 China Workshops for Professionals

-The Confucius Institute actively promote knowledge and understanding of China and Chinese business in the business community.
+The SCI actively promote knowledge and understanding of China and Chinese business in the business community.
 Collaboration with organisations such as Sheffield Chamber of Commerce and Sheffield City Council allows the Institute to build up links and contacts throughout the British business community, while giving that community the benefits of the cultural and linguistic expertise in which the Institute excels.

 "Intercultural communication Business Workshops" aims at staff from the university, businesses and civic organisations that have or will have links with China.